LassoSoft/LassoGuide/lasso_guide_source/databases/sql-data-sources.rst

    Parameter       Description
    =============== =============================================================
    ``-distinct``   Causes a ``-search`` action to only output records that
-                   contain unique field values (comparing only returned fields) or a ``findAll`` action to return records that are distinct across all fields.
+                   contain unique field values, comparing only across returned fields, or a ``findAll`` action to return records that are distinct across all fields.
 Does not require a value.
-May be used with the ``-returnField`` parameter to limit the fields checked for distinct values.
+May be used with the ``-returnField`` parameter to limit which fields are checked for distinct values.
 MySQL only.
    ``-groupBy=?``  Specifies a field name that should by used as the "GROUP BY"
                    statement for a search action.
 Allows data to be summarized based on the values of the specified field.